- Visit Us

 - About Us

-The joyful sound of Hexham Abbey's bells is a familiar one in the town, whether they are being rung for Sunday services, or for practice on Thursday evenings.
-The dedicated team of bellringers, or Band, rings for weddings and occasional celebratory services, too.
+The joyful sound of Hexham Abbey's bells is a familiar one in the town whether they are being rung for Sunday services or for practice on Thursday evenings.
+The dedicated team of bellringers ring for weddings and occasional celebratory services.